tonqa/JustType/README.md

 Usage
 ---------------------
-Actually for using this keyboard extension there are only three steps to follow.
+Actually for using this keyboard extension there are only four steps to follow.

 1. Add the static library to your project by either linking the JustType project sources as a project dependency, dragging the already compiled *libJustType.a* in your project, or installing it via [CocoaPods](http://www.cocoapods.org) (see below).